Tinche/tightwrap/README.md

 _tightwrap_ applies `functools.wraps` under the hood, so runtime inspection continues to work.

-If your wrapper has a different return type than the function you're wrapping, `tightwrap.wraps` will use the _wrapper_ return type, and fix the runtime return type.
+If your wrapper has a different return type than the function you're wrapping, `tightwrap.wraps` will use the _wrapper_ return type and make the runtime signature return type match.